ibm-cloud-docs/openshift/ts-storage-ocs-missing-pods.md

 Remove all the catalog sources from your cluster.
 {: tsResolve}

 1. Remove all catalog sources from your cluster.
-A new catalog source and respective pods automatically generate.
+A new catalog source and pods automatically generate.
     ```sh
     oc -n openshift-marketplace delete catsrc --all
     ```